docker/extensions-sdk/docs/extensions/DISTRIBUTION.md

 Releasing a Docker Desktop extension is done by running `docker push` to push the extension image to Hub.

 Docker Desktop will initially include an allow-list of extensions available to users.
-The extension image Hub repository (like `mycompany/my-desktop-extension`) must be part of the Docker Desktop allow-list to be recognised as a extension.
+The extension image Hub repository (like `mycompany/my-desktop-extension`) must be part of the Docker Desktop allow-list to be recognised as an extension.

 This allow-list will specify which Hub repositories will be used by Docker Desktop to download/install extensions (with a specific version at a given point in time).

 Any new image pushed to a repository that is part of the allow-list will correspond to a new version of the extension, with image tags used to identify version numbers.
 Extension versions must follow semver to make it easy to understand and compare versions.

 With a given release of Docker Desktop (including some extensions), users should not need to upgrade Docker Desktop in order to obtain new versions of a specific extension.
-Extension authors should be able to release newer versions at their own cadence, independently from Docker Desktop releases (provided there is no Extension API mismatch).
+Extension authors should be able to release newer versions at their own cadence, independently of Docker Desktop releases (provided there is no Extension API mismatch).

-Docker Desktop will scan the allow-list for Hub repositoriy new versions regularly, and provide some notifications to users when they can upgrade a specific extension.
+Docker Desktop will scan the allow-list for Hub repository new versions regularly, and provide some notifications to users when they can upgrade a specific extension.

 It will allow downloading and installing the newer version of an extension, without updating Docker Desktop itself.